winglang/wing/docs/docs/04-standard-library/03-std/api-reference.md

 The id of this construct within the current scope.

-This is a a scope-unique id.
+This is a scope-unique id.
 To obtain an app-unique id for this construct, use `addr`.

 ---